johnyojohn/21-325-notes/README.md

 # 21-325 Notes

-This repository contains notes for the 21-325 course.
+This repository contains version controlled notes for the 21-325 course.

 ## How to Use